Kałuszyn: History

 At the beginning of World War II, on 11–12 September 1939, it was the site of the Battle of Kałuszyn between Poles and invading German troops.
 Poles won the battle, however the town soon fell under German occupation.
 Under Nazi German occupation, Jews were terrorized, robbed, and often kidnapped for forced labour.
 In 1940, a ghetto was established in Kałuszyn, and Jewish property was confiscated.
 Hundreds of Jews from surrounding communities were brought to the Kaluszyn ghetto, most with no possessions, money, or employment.
 Dozens, or perhaps hundreds, of Jews died in the ghetto of starvation and disease.
 In late summer 1942, many young Jews fled to the forests after hearing of the murders of the Jews of Warsaw and Mińsk Mazowiecki.
 In September 1942, assisted by the Polish police, and possibly other auxiliaries, the Germans assembled the Jews at the market square.
 One Polish manager, Sheradzinsky (the Berman plant), managed to free 30 of his employees from the assembly.
 Hundreds were murdered there and at the Jewish cemetery.
 The remaining Jews were taken by train to Treblinka where they were immediately murdered.
 A few managed to escape from the train.

+In 1944, the German occupation ended and the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The Polish anti-communist resistance was active in Kałuszyn.
+In 1945 the resistance raided a local communist police station, and on 30 January 1947, the resistance took control of the town.

+Transport

+Kałuszyn lies close to the A2 motorway (E30).
+The motorway bypasses Kałuszyn to the south.
+Exits 37 and 38 of the A2 motorway serve the town National Road 92 goes right through the town.

+The nearest railway station to the town is to the south in Mrozy.
+The Warsaw-Terespol railway passes through Mrozy.